GluuFederation/docs-deployment-guide/README.md

 #### Operational Considerations for LDAP

-1. Indexing: all searches with scope sub | one must be index. note=unindexed
+1. Indexing: All searches with scope sub | one must be index.
+By observing the logs a user will get hints on which searches should be indexed.
+The higher etime with unindexed searches signals the performance issues.
-1. Replication
-1. Backup-restore: binary backup + ldif backup
-1. Schema management
+1. Replication:  For replication LDAP server behaves like master and slave.
+The slave (replica) server will help in avoiding single point of failure by acting as a backup (replica) and in improving the performance by sharing the load with the master server.
+1. Backup-restore: Backup helps in recovery from any unanticipated failures.
+Mainly there are two options of backup i.e. full backup and icremental bacup.
+Both the full and incremental backup is recommended as a best practice.
+There are two options for backup as binary backup and ldif backup.
 1. Suffixes
   1. **o=gluu** This is the main database for storing Gluu runtime operational data.
   1. **o=site** This is the database used by the cache-refresh process for